Kuala Terengganu Terengganu, Malaysia Travel Guide

 Natural wonders and cultural sites await just outside Kuala Terengganu.

 For Pulau Kapas, a taxi or Grab to Marang Jetty, then board a ferry.
-For Tasik Kenyir/Sekayu Waterfall, self-drive with a rental car, hire a taxi or Get for the day, or explore organized tours.
+For Tasik Kenyir/Sekayu Waterfall, self-drive with a rental car, hire a cab or Get for the day, or explore organized tours.

 Terengganu's natural landscapes feature tranquility and adventure.